-It might not sound like much, but figure if you count every shirt you donate at just $2, and you donate 50 shirts, that works out to $100 and a savings of $30 on your taxes.
+It might not sound like much, but if you count every shirt you donate at just $2, and you donate 50 shirts, adds up to $100 and a savings of $30 on your taxes.
 Not bad for putting everything in a box and hauling it down to the donation center.

 Selling Baby and Toddler Clothes as Garage Sale

-The catch is that there are a lot of people selling a lot of children’s clothing at a lot of garage sales.
+The catch is that there are a lot of people selling a lot of children’s clothing at a lot of garage sales every weekend.
 In other words, how much baby clothing you can sell depends on how many buyers show up willing and able to buy.
-Generally to attract much traffic to a garage sale, you need more than just a pile of baby clothes, so unless you have other stuff to round out your garage sale, this might not be the way to go.
+Generally, to attract traffic to a garage sale, you need more than just a pile of baby clothes, so unless you have other stuff to round out your garage sale, this might not be the way to go.

 Children’s Clothing Consignment Shops and Once Upon a Child

-This model does not necessarily lend itself to clothing since the items aren’t sold for a high enough dollar amount to warrant all of the tracking necessary.
+This model does not necessarily lend itself to clothing since the items aren’t sold for a high enough dollar amount to warrant all the necessary tracking.
 Thus, used clothing consignment stores will often just buy the clothes directly from you.

-If you are going to sell your clothes to Once Upon a Child or other child second-hand clothing store, here are some tips.
+If you are going to sell your clothes to Once Upon a Child or another children’s second-hand clothing store, here are some tips.

 - Take Small Amounts – Don’t take a huge lot all at once.
 This isn’t a good way to clean out your basement, it is a good way to clean out your drawers.
 It takes a while to go through and you lose count of what you are selling and at what price.
 In my example above, I got just over $1 for each piece.
 Is that a good deal?
 Considering I already tried a garage sale and plan to donate the rest, it’s better than nothing, but with such a huge load, I lost control over saying yes or no to specific pieces.